nerdlem/certs/README.md

 # Certificate hierarchy

 This is the file layout I use to build certificates for my websites.
+The underlying rules in the Makefiles are based in GnuTLS.
+For this application there's really not much of a difference with OpenSSL.
+My choice was based on how easy is to configure the resulting CSRs.

 Each domain name should have a directory containing a template file and a symlink to `Makefile.sub`.
 Do something like this: